txxxtxx/AndroidBasicNfcReader/README.md

 the **Intent based** mode a system sound will appear when the NFC tag is detected **at the beginning**.
 This causes some uses to move the NFC tag out of the reader field and you receive a "Tag Lost Exception".
 When using the **Reader Mode** the flag prohibits the device to give any feedback to the user.
-In my app I'm running a short *beep* **at the end** or the reading process, signalizing that everything is done.
+In my app I'm playing a short *beep* **at the end** or the reading process, signalizing that everything is done.

 Note: **the `onTagDetected` method is not running on the User Interface (UI) thread**, so you are not allowed to write directly to any UI elements like e.g. TextViews or Toasts - you need to encapsulate them in a `run onUiTHread` construct.
 This method is running in an background thread: